 A key to success will be thorough preparation on your part.
 Make sure you are familiar with the National Framework and Decision Support Tool.
 Record your daily routine, from the moment you wake up to going to bed at night.
-You can use a 48-hour Care Diary to align your care needs with the needs domains of the assessment process.
+You can use a 48-hour Care Diary to align your care needs with the needs domains of the assessment process (SIA's Advocacy Team can provide you with a draft copy if required).
 Include in your list anything that has to be done for you during the day and night.
 Include everything, no matter how small or insignificant it may seem.
 If some things are only done intermittently or not every day, still include them.
 They all add to your overall need for care.
 The objective is to build a picture of the nature, intensity, complexity and unpredictability of your care needs associated with your spinal cord injury for both the assessors and members of the decision-making panel.